Coronavirus early access to super

 - You're a sole trader and you've had to pause your business operations, or your turnover has fallen by 20% or more, since 1 January 2020

-How much of your super can you access and how do you apply?
+How much of your super can you access?

 CEO of The Australian Institute of Superannuation Trustees Eva Scheerlinck fears that accessing super now will have a bigger impact on someones retirement than they may realise.
 "Accessing super when markets are low will crystallise losses and represents minimal short-term gain with a significant long-term cost."